Ernest Lluch: Background

-Later career and death
+Career

 In April 1980 he was chosen as spokesman of the Socialists' Party of Catalonia (PSC) to the Congress of Deputies, and, two years later, in the 1982 general election, he was elected member of the Lower House in representation of Barcelona.
-Felipe González appointed him as Minister of Health and Consumption in his first government.
+Felipe González appointed him as Minister of Health and Consumer Affairs in his first government.
 He held the post until 1986.

 In May 1986 he retired from politics to resume the chair of History of Economic Doctrines of the University of Barcelona.
 On 2 January 1989 he took up his position as Director of the Menéndez Pelayo International University in Santander.